Ofgem Energy Price Cap April 2024: 3 Fascinating Graphs to Understand it Better

 Why should consumers also embrace renewables now?

-Households can remove the need for fossil fuel heating with a heat pump and live off the gas grid completely.
-With grants of £7,500 towards installing this highly efficient technology, it has never been a better time to get one.
+Households can eliminate the need for fossil fuel heating with a heat pump and live off the gas grid completely.
+With grants of £7,500 available to install this highly efficient technology, it has never been a better time to get one.

 At the same time, households can heavily subsidise their annual electricity consumption by installing solar to generate their electricity.
 Families can save even more and reduce their energy bills when coupled with an innovative battery storage system.
 And if you get a renewable tariff, too, then in theory, you can make your home entirely fossil-fuel-free for heating and power.